Umlatt/vdo.ninja/README.md

 ```
 ### Notes

+**Restart Unless Stopped**
+- If restart unless-stopped flag is not used, please note that after the certifcate is generated, the container will need to be started again.

 **Certificates**:
 - Certificates are created/renewed using `certbot/letsencrypt`.
 -  **NOTE**: Autorenewal of certs is not yet configured, however, rebooting the container will trigger a cert renewal.